UmutCanDundar/Cpp-notes/README.md

 Personal C++ notes, comparisons, and summaries built from studying core C++ concepts, STL, data structures, algorithms, concurrency, performance, and HFT/low-latency systems.

-> Some notes are written as condensed insights and comparisons — not copy-paste from docs.
+> Some notes are written as condensed insights and comparisons.
 Some notes and information about C++ libraries are made into tables by AI for clarity and added to this repo for easy reference.
 Others include personal notes from C++ content such as CppCon talks and courses.

 ---